matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-solc.md

 - `optimizer` - Compiler optimizations:
   - `enabled`: `true` (default) or `false`.
   - `mode`: `3` (default) recommended for most projects.
 Mode `z` reduces bytecode size for large projects that make heavy use of `keccak` and far calls.
-- `metadata` - Metadata settings.
-If the option is ommited, the metadata hash will be appended by default:
+- `metadata`: Metadata settings.
+If the option is omitted, the metadata hash appends by default:
   - `bytecodeHash` - Can only be `none`.
 It removes metadata hash from the bytecode.
 - `zksync` network option indicates whether zksolc is enabled on a certain network. `false` by default.
 Useful for multichain projects in which you can enable `zksync` only for specific networks.